Credit Card Offers for Star Alliance Flights

 Star Alliance is the largest airline alliance, including such major players as United Airlines, Lufthansa and Air Canada.
 For frequent travelers, airline alliances provide multiple reward earning opportunities – earn miles on one alliance member and transfer it to another one, easier than flying one specific airline.
 But why not expand your opportunities even further?
 With a general travel credit card, your miles will be applicable to virtually any flight and you will earn on any purchase, travel included.

 Earn unlimited 1.5x Miles for every dollar spent on all purchases all with no annual fee.

 No Blackout Dates - fly any airline, stay at any hotel.

 Get a one-time bonus of up to 60,000 miles or get your first-year miles matched at the end of your first year.

-Earn up to 2 miles or up to 3 points towards your travel.
+Earn up to 2 miles on every purchase towards your travel.
 Fly any airline, stay at any hotel, anytime.

 Enjoy 0% Intro APR on purchases for up to 14 months; ongoing variable APR applies after that.